Dorifor/nonograms-archive/readme.md

 ## Archive

-Only interested about the file ? go see the [latest release](https://github.com/Dorifor/nonograms-archive/releases/latest)
+Only interested by the file ? go see the [latest release](https://github.com/Dorifor/nonograms-archive/releases/latest)

 ## Background